 In this chapter, we will proceed with the study, research, and consequent decision of the materials to be used in the theoretical implementation of the prototype.

 This chapter is in line with the conclusions reached in previous chapters.

 7.3.1 Comparison of materials

-The essential specifications for the materials taken into consideration for the design of the product are shown in Table 21 below.
+The essential specifications for the materials used for the bin and structure are shown in the Table 26 below.